kenneth-zhou/wordKernel/README.md

 # wordKernel

+In collaboration with: Professor Chad Hazlett and Aaron Rudkin

 An approach to word vectorization that represents words by their weighted proximity to other words in corpus.

 Generates word embeddings from a corpus of N unique words through outputting an NxN kernel matrix where each ith row and column correspond to a word vector.
 The matrix is symmetric and has diagonals of value 1.